WebDevStudios/custom-post-type-ui/readme.txt

 Custom Post Type UI provides an easy to use interface for registering and managing custom post types and taxonomies for your website.

-CPTUI alone does not handle aspects related to the display of post type or taxonomy content.
-Its goal is simply the registration of both.
-For help with content display, please check out [Custom Post Type UI Extended](https://pluginize.com/product/custom-post-type-ui-extended/?utm_source=cptui-desription&utm_medium=text&utm_campaign=wporg).
-CPTUI-Extended provides tools intended to help display content from all registered types in your site.
+While CPTUI helps solve the problem of creating custom post types, displaying the data gleaned from them can be a whole new challenge.
+That’s why we created [Custom Post Type UI Extended](https://pluginize.com/product/custom-post-type-ui-extended/?utm_source=cptui-desription&utm_medium=text&utm_campaign=wporg).
+[View our Layouts page](https://pluginize.com/cpt-ui-extended-features/?utm_source=cptui-description-examples&utm_medium=text&utm_campaign=wporg) to see some examples that are available with Custom Post Type UI Extended.

 Official development of Custom Post Type UI is on GitHub, with official stable releases published on WordPress.org.
 The GitHub repo can be found at [https://github.com/WebDevStudios/custom-post-type-ui](https://github.com/WebDevStudios/custom-post-type-ui).
 Please use the Support tab for potential bugs, issues, or enhancement ideas.